CtrlK

 Suggestions

-Split advanced topics (sharding, cloud storage, Dask/Xarray integration) into separate reference files with clear links from the main skill
+Split advanced topics (Integration with NumPy/Dask/Xarray, Common Patterns, Performance Optimization) into separate reference files with brief summaries and links in the main SKILL.md

 Add explicit validation steps to multi-step workflows, e.g., 'Verify write succeeded: assert z.nbytes_stored > 0' after cloud writes